Nokkxz/Vessel/README.md

 ### Introduction
 RTthread-based RTOS for Vessel control
 ### Functions
-Signal process for GPS and IMU
+Data acquisition and process for GPS and IMU
-Speed control for 4 motors
+Real time speed control for 4 motors
 Position control for 4 servos